gregoryyy/tagalyst2/README.md

 Tagalyst keeps one “focus” set at a time, which drives navigation, collapse/expand, and the MD Copy panel:

 - **Stars (`☆`/`★`)** – default.
 Click the toolbar button on any message to bookmark it; navigation arrows (`★↑/★↓`), Collapse `☆`, Expand `★`, and the `★` MD Copy button operate on the starred subset.
 - **Tags (`○`/`●`)** – click any tag in the top-right list (multi-select is supported).
-The toolbar glyph switches to circles and fills only when a message carries **all** of the selected tags.
+The toolbar glyph switches to circles and fills whenever a message carries **any** of the selected tags.
 The per-message focus button is read-only in this mode because membership is derived from tags; navigation/export/collapse now operate on the highlighted tag matches.
+Disable tag filtering from the extension Options page if you want to pause this behavior.
+- **Extension Options** – open `chrome://extensions`, click **Tagalyst 2 → Details → Extension options**, and use the checkboxes to enable or disable Search and Tag filtering globally.
+When a toggle is off the UI grays out, stored input is cleared, and Tagalyst falls back to the base starred workflow until re-enabled.
 - **Search (`□`/`■`)** – typing in the Search panel swaps the glyph to squares and highlights every prompt/response that contains the query (case-insensitive substring).
 Controls again operate on the live search results, and clearing the search field returns to tags (if any) or stars.

 The UI always reflects the active mode: the same glyph appears on the navigation buttons, Collapse/Expand focus controls, and the focus-only MD Copy action so it is clear which subset will move/export.
 Clear the search field and/or deselect tags to fall back to the base starred workflow.